Upcoming Events

 This event is free to attend but vehicle admission into the park is required.

-Saturday, March 22 at 10am.
+Saturday, May 10th at 10 AM.
 Meet at the Willow River Nature Center.

-Mindfulness Hike
+Mindful Hike

-Saturday, April 12 at 9am.
+Saturday, May 17 at 9am.
 Meet at the Willow River State Park Nature Center.

 Join Certified Meditation and Mindfulness Teacher and Volunteer Wisconsin Master Naturalist Kelly Gillespie for a guided mindful hike designed to cultivate mindfulness, reduce stress, and enhance overall well-being.
 This immersive experience includes a brief meditation and simple mindfulness practices to help you strengthen your ability to stay present.
 Along the way, Kelly will share fascinating insights into the powerful mental and physical benefits of spending time in nature.